 5.2.
 The Figure of the Laying Girl and the Wolves

-The figure of an adolescent girl laying on the floor, between two dark animals, appears to be unaware of the looming danger.
+The figure of a girl laying on the floor, between two dark animals, appears to be unaware of the looming danger.
 She is as if “devoured by the male wolves,” states the artist in a text written about the installation (Rom Cohen, 2019).